 - What was the immediate outcome once Esau realized Jacob had cheated him of his birthright?

-- What was Esau's plan once he realized his mother and brother deceived him?
+- What was Esau's plan once he realizes his mother and brother's deceit?

 - How does Esau's plan for revenge on his brother relate to Jesus' teachings on hate and murder (Matthew 5:21), I John 3:15, and Ephesians 4:26-27?